-According to the Induction Site, many home cooks have this preconceived notion that halogen heat is not as strong as other kinds of cooking mediums such as gas, induction.
+Many home cooks have this preconceived notion that halogen heat is not as strong as other kinds of cooking mediums such as gas or induction.

 This disbelief or lack of knowledge sometimes ruins their dishes or their estimate of timely cooking.
 There is no prominent difference between halogen and other kinds of heating elements.

 If you have a halogen hob or oven at home, you might have to replace the majority of your pans, pots, and cookers.
 Halogen heat only gets transferred to certain magnetic materials such as stainless steel and cast iron.